 Easy to customise

 When multiple vital IT systems need to talk to each other within an organisation, it usually involves an expensive, time-consuming process that can end up with inflexible solutions.
 One of the great things about OnBase is that it doesn’t affect our core system, but is easy to integrate and tailor to the needs of the individual company.
-As an IT provider, Nobly took care of customising the solution to the relevant business processes and also trained selected employees, who have taken the process forward.
+As an IT provider, Nobly took care of customising the solution to the relevant business processes and also trained selected employees, who have been the driving force in the process.

-Phase 1, which included digitisation of incoming mail, is now so well-established in the organisation that Visma Collectors are already looking forward to the next phase:
+Phase 1, which included digitisation of incoming mail, is now so well-established in the organisation that Visma Collectors is already looking forward to the next phase:

 “All our employees have embraced OnBase with open arms, and it is now a natural part of their everyday routine.
 The employees are the driving force in this process, and they are happy to be able to work on their cases more efficiently.
 Our employees are the key ambassadors for our services, and they’re looking forward to getting started on Phase 2, which covers outbound communication.
 Eventually, all the documents we produce internally and send out will also be stored in OnBase, to optimise the workflow.
 For example, customers will be able to sign documents digitally when they have received a notification telling them they are ready online.
 This, in turn, will help to ensure that sensitive personal data and case histories are properly processed, and automatically deleted once the loan has been repaid and the case is closed.
 I fully expect this integration will improve efficiency by cutting another 20% off processing times,” Thomas Skjørten estimates.